hardenedvault/vaultboot/Howtobuild.md

 ```

 Step into "Payload" submenu, choose "A Linux payload" in "Add a payload" (Kconfig option `PAYLOAD_LINUX=y`), type the path to bzImage to "Linux path and filename" (Kconfig option `PAYLOAD_FILE`), type the path to initrd.cpio.xz to "Linux initrd" (Kconfig option `LINUX_INITRD`).

+A "grub-wrapped payload" could be added as "An ELF executable payload" (Kconfig option `PAYLOAD_ELF=y`), type the path to gwpl file to "Payload path and filename" (Kconfig option `PAYLOAD_FILE`).
+To make full use of gwpl, the coreboot had better be configured to use "Linear 'high-resolution' framebuffer" (in submenu Devices/Display/"Framebuffer mode", corresponding to Kconfig option `GENERIC_LINEAR_FRAMEBUFFER=y` and `VGA_TEXT_FRAMEBUFFER` disabled).